rosshinkley/nightmare/Readme.md

 #### .cookies.set(name, value)

 Set a cookie's `name` and `value`.
 Most basic form, the url will be the current url.
+Please note that cookies are only settable after navigating away from the default page.

 #### .cookies.set(cookie)